Pueblo Del Rio: History

 Constructed in 1941 under the auspices of the National Housing Administration, Pueblo Del Rio was originally designed to house low-income laborers at the factories south of Downtown Los Angeles and military veterans.
 Like other housing projects of the era, Pueblo Del Rio's design was based on the "garden city" template.
 According to this design motif, clusters of two-story buildings would be situated around open grassy spaces where the children of the residents could play.
 Prominent architects such as Paul Revere Williams and Richard Neutra helped design the layout of Pueblo Del Rio.

 Demographics

 Throughout most of its history, Pueblo Del Rio housed primarily African American residents.
 One of its most notable former residents was Dr. Shirley Weber, who serves as the 31st secretary of state of California.
 Later in the 1990s, however, large numbers of Latinos began moving into the housing complex.
-Today, Blacks, Latinos, Cambodian immigrants call Pueblo Del Rio home.
+Today, Blacks, Latinos, and Cambodian immigrants call Pueblo Del Rio home.
 Some families have been living in Pueblo Del Rio for more than three generations.
 Almost fifty percent of the residents of Pueblo Del Rio are children or teenagers.